donele/crlib/README.md

 In July, 2024, there are 6.5 trades per second or 561K per day.
 Median time between trades is 108 microseconds.
 Notional traded volume is 187K per second or 16.2 Tr. dollars per day.
 The volume more or less agrees with the publicly available information for the trading venue, therefore, it would be safe to assume that the client is receiving the complete trade data, or at least near complete data without a significant data loss.

-The exchange provides the exchang timestamp which can be used to reliably estimate the latency in the data delivery.
+The exchange provides the exchange timestamp which can be used to reliably estimate the latency in the data delivery.
 The latency of the trade data has been estimated to be around 5 ms - 20 ms from a few examples.
 More accurate study of the latency may be done in the future.

 Question:

- - Is trade price available (ts) as soon as the data is received (t0), therefore t0 is equal to ts for trades?
+ - Is the trade price available (ts) as soon as the data is received (t0), therefore t0 is equal to ts for trades?
  - Each trade update has min_price and max_price, which may mean that the trade data are aggregated by the exchange.
 Are there market participants who receive unaggregated trade updates?
 What are the criteria for the aggregation?

 ### BBO Data